-Assuming you are not out to set a speed record on the 7 summits and your goal is more about livable temperatures, stunning sunrises and enjoying the international travel, here’s the best times of year to climb the peaks.
+Assuming you are not out to set a speed record on the 7 summits and your goal is more about livable temperatures, stunning sunrises and safe international travel, here’s the best times of year to climb the peaks.

 We will start at the Equator with Kilimanjaro and Carstenz – where it is more about rainy seasons and small temperature variations.
 In reality, both these peaks can be climbed any time you want.